 JWB Real Estate Companies, LLC. is in the process of constructing a rooftop patio to the Seminole Club Building at 400 North Hogan Street.
 The 800 square foot space is intended to complement an interior event space planned for the building.
 JWB is also working to move forward with the restoration of the adjacent Federal Reserve Bank and Florida Baptist Convention buildings.
 When complete, the project will feature Sweet Pete’s, loft apartments, restaurant, event and retail space surrounding a courtyard with outdoor dining.

 For more information: https://www.jaxdailyrecord.com/article/chamblin-plans-downtown-apartments-restaurant

-Greenbelt, MD based Baywood Hotels recently broke ground on a 135-room Residence Inn by Marriott, overlooking Brooklyn’s Unity Plaza soon.
-In June 2019, the city issued permits for the $10.2 million, seven-story hotel that will be located at 357 Oak Street.
+Greenbelt, MD based Baywood Hotels is in the process of developing a 135-room Residence Inn by Marriott in Brooklyn.
+Overlooking Unity Plaza, the $10.2 million, seven-story hotel will be located at 357 Oak Street.